programmierbude/downtown/README.md

 ### Payments

-#### Mollie Plugin
+#### Trxps Plugin
-Mollie is the selected payment provider for downtown.
+Trxps is the selected payment provider for downtown.
-If you want to enable these payment methods, please install and activate the Mollie plugin.
+If you want to enable these payment methods, please install and activate the Trxps plugin.
 Then activate required payment methods and assign it to your sales channel.

-Please note, you have to change the APP_URL to be something else then localhost to comply with Mollie API guidelines.
+Please note, you have to change the APP_URL to be something else then localhost to comply with Trxps API guidelines.
 Use the /etc/hosts entry for local development.

 #### Enable Payment Methods for Merchants